blue-in-sea/Ads/README.md

 - [About This Ad](https://ads.tiktok.com/business/creativecenter/topads/7340427969016102913/pc/en?countryCode=US&from=001110&period=30)
   * Ad performance Merics
      * **CTR** is the number of clicks that your ad receives divided by the number of times your ad is shown: clicks ÷ impressions = CTR.
 For example, if you had 5 clicks and 100 impressions, then your CTR would be 5%.
+     * **CVR** is calculated by dividing the number of users who converted by the number of users who clicked on the ad, and then multiplying by 100.
+For example, if 1,000 users saw an ad and 15 users installed the advertised app, the CVR would be 1.5%.

     <img width="624" alt="Screenshot 2024-07-18 at 3 55 56 PM" src="https://github.com/user-attachments/assets/55942556-dd44-4eb2-a703-33424aea0049">